JeffreyCA/spleeter-web/README.md

 For more information on how to do this on Azure, see [this](https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services).

+### Tracks don't play on Safari.

+I recommended using Chrome or Firefox.
+Safari is not well-supported at the moment.
+If you imported a track through YouTube, chances are that it downloaded the audio track as WebM, which Safari cannot play.

 ### When playing a track I cannot perform seeks.
 The server that is hosting your media files has to support [**byte-range requests**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) in order for you to be able to perform seeks.